Kawaeee/butt_or_bread/README.md

    docker run -p 8501:8501 butt_or_bread
    ```

- - Streamlit web application will be host on http://localhost:8501
+ - Streamlit web application will be hosted on http://localhost:8501